Oct 25 2008

 Growth takes time and patience

-Do you seek and skills that would bring more meaning to your life– something a bit more important than your day-to-day activities?
+Do you seek personal growth and spiritual development skills that would bring more meaning to your life– something a bit more important than your day-to-day activities?

 I don’t know about you, but when I get entrenched in the details of my life it seems challenging to step back and ask: “Am I being all that I can be?.
 For this reason I’m always looking for ways to interrupt the day-to-day routine and create more of what I want in life.
-They say you can’t teach an … or can you?
+They say you can’t teach an old dog new tricks… or can you?

 Here Are 5 Of The 10 Questions I Came Up With To Help This Old Dog Be All She Can Be.